cihai/cihai/README.rst

 |pypi| |docs| |build-status| |coverage| |license|

-cihai is a library for accessing CJK datasets, and an effort find, digitize, and make readily available CJK information openly.
+cihai is a library for accessing CJK datasets and an effort to find, digitize, and make CJK information readily available, openly.

 - `Usage`_
 - `Datasets`_ a full list of current and future data sets